Last Updated on August 7, 2022 by Max

 - Catheterization time was less than one day; 68% of the patients were able to avoid catheterization.

-- The duration of hospital stay was under a day.
+- The duration of the hospital stay was under a day.

 - No adverse impact on sexual function; on the contrary, those patients who had reported severe erectile dysfunction before the study reported modest improvement after the procedure.